Brother-in-law of Chinese Nobel winner jailed for 11 years

 The verdict was handed down within hours of Xi and U.S. President Barack Obama completing an informal summit in California.
 U.S. and European diplomats were present outside the courthouse in Huairou, a one-hour drive northeast of Beijing.

-Speaking in California after the summit, China's top diplomat, State Councilor Yang Jiechi defended the country's achievements in human rights as "there for all to see".
+Speaking in California after the summit, China's top diplomat, State Councillor Yang Jiechi defended the country's achievements in human rights as "there for all to see".

 "With China's economic and social development, human rights causes in China will enjoy even greater progress in the future," Yang told reporters, though he did not refer directly to the Liu Hui trial.